goshiphq/goship-cms/content/blog/understanding-ltl-and-parcel-shipping-what-is-best-for-my-small-business1.md

   many factors to consider.
 postedAt: "1633004742700"
 news: false
-description: Learn about secure and economical ways to send your product to your customers.
-At GoShip, choose between LTL or Parcel shipping for your small business.
+description: Small businesses can opt for parcel shipping or less-than-truckload (LTL) freight.
+To figure out which method is best for your business, read our blog.
-keywords: LTL and Parcel Shipping
+keywords: LTL, ltl shipping, parcel shipping
 altText: parcel shipping
-image: images/understanding-ltl-and-parcel-shipping.png
+image: images/goship-blog-10-.png
 ---